-During 2023, the Company recognized revenue of \$1.4 million related to RINs and LNG sold to TotalEnergies and its affiliates in the ordinary course of business and AFTCs associated therewith.
+During 2024, we recognized revenue of \$0.0 million related to RINs and LNG sold to TotalEnergies and its affiliates in the ordinary course of business and AFTCs associated therewith.

-During 2023, the Company paid TotalEnergies \$6.9 million for expenses incurred in the ordinary course of business and settlements on commodity swap contracts.
+During 2024, we paid TotalEnergies \$3.6 million for expenses incurred in the ordinary course of business and settlements on commodity swap contracts.